cbratkovics/fantasy_football/write_up.md

 <p> Once the topology of the neural network was in place, the model was compiled using mean squared error as the loss function, the Adam optimization function, and mean absolute error as the evaluation metric.
 After compiling the model, the training data was run through the model as 150 iterations (epochs) of the full training set with a batch size of 256 training data values ran in approximately 9 subiterations per epoch iteration.
 A visual of the mean squared error between the training data and validation (testing) data can be seen below:
 </p>

-<h5>Feed-Forward Neural Network Training Loss vs. Testing Loss</h5>

 <img src="/images/FFNN_fantasy_training_vs_testing_loss_function_2018.png"
     alt="Feed-Forward Neural Network Training Loss vs. Testing Loss" style="float: left; margin-right: 15px;" />

 <p> The final step in evaluation of the neural network's predictive power involved numerically measuring the difference in root mean squared error between the training dataset and the validation dataset.
-The optimized root mean squared error of the validation dataset was approximately 0.46 points of error per player.
+The optimized root mean squared error of the validation dataset was approximately 0.45 points of error per player.
 This means that the neural network model incorrectly predicts each player's performance by 0.46 points on average, which is pretty low.
 The optimized root mean squared error of the training dataset was approximately 0.14 points of error per player, which suggested the model was suffering from being overfit to the data.
+The model's overfitting to the data indicates that the model should be made more complex and regularization should be tested and potentially applied.
 </p>

 <h4>Custom Grouping of Draft Picks - Gaussian Mixture Model Clustering</h4>